Detuning Properties of RF Phase Modulation in an Electron Storage Ring: Theoretical model

 \section{Theoretical model}

-In the reference\cite{SakanakaPRSTAB2000}, they have discussed the motion of the electron under the influence of the rf phase modulation whose modulation frequency is twice the synchrotron oscillation frequency.
-In this section, we also discuss the motion of the electron in the same manner as \cite{SakanakaPRSTAB2000} but by adding a detuning condition into the modulation frequency; namely, we formulate the equation of motion in the case that the modulation frequency is slightly different from twice the synchrotron oscillation frequency.
+In reference \cite{SakanakaPRSTAB2000}, they discuss the motion of the electron under the influence of RF phase modulation with a modulation frequency that is double the synchrotron oscillation frequency.
+In this section, we also discuss the motion of the electron in the same manner as \cite{SakanakaPRSTAB2000}, but by adding a detuning condition to the modulation frequency \cite{SakanakaJJAP2001}.
+We formulate the equation of motion in the case where the modulation frequency is slightly different from double the synchrotron oscillation frequency, and we derive the dependence of the electron's amplitude and the bunch length on the detuning condition.
+First, we discuss the electron's motion by solving its equation in the longitudinal direction using a linear approximation.
+In this approximation, the electron is affected by a linear restoring force that depends on time due to phase modulation.
+Next, we extend the discussion to a nonlinear approximation, in which the electron is affected by a nonlinear restoring force due to the large amplitude of the synchrotron oscillation.
+From these discussions, we derive a formula showing the dependence of bunch elongation on the difference in frequency between the double synchrotron frequency and the modulation frequency.